Kate Osamor: 1st parliament (2015–2017)

 At the 2015 general election, Osamor was elected to Parliament as MP for Edmonton with 61.4% of the vote and a majority of 15,419.

 Osamor was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
 She was appointed as a Parliamentary Private Secretary to Corbyn in September 2015.

 On 14 January 2016, Osamor was appointed to the Opposition frontbench as Shadow Minister for Women and Equalities.

 Also in January 2016, Osamor was accused of hypocrisy for advertising an unpaid internship which paid expenses only.
 Osamor subsequently withdrew the advert, stating it had been a "misunderstanding".

-On 27 June 2016, after the resignations of numerous members of Labour's ministerial team due to disquiet over the leadership of Jeremy Corbyn, Osamor was appointed Shadow Secretary of State for International Development.
+On 27 June 2016, following the resignations of numerous members of Labour's ministerial team due to disquiet over the leadership of Jeremy Corbyn, Osamor was appointed Shadow Secretary of State for International Development.

 Osamor has served as the chair for the All Party Parliamentary Group for Nigeria since 2015.